AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: *Checked by Proof*

 #.
 The precondition of a subprogram declaration with the
-   ``refined_precondition`` of its body or body stub and its ``refined_postcondition`` together imply the postcondition of the declaration, that is:
+   Refined Precondition of its body or body stub and its Refined Postcondition together imply the postcondition of the declaration, that is:

    ::
-     precondition and refined_precondition and refined_postcondition => postcondition
+     (Precondition and Refined Precondition and Refined Postcondition) -> Postcondition

 .. centered:: **Dynamic Semantics**

 #.
-When a subprogram with a ``refined_postcondition`` is called; first
+When a subprogram with a Refined Postcondition is called; first
    the subprogram is evaluated.
-If it terminates without exception the ``refined_postcondition`` is evaluated.
+If it terminates without exception the Refined Postcondition is evaluated.
 If this evaluates to True then the postcondition is evaluated as described in the Ada LRM.
-If either the ``refined_postcondition`` or the postcondition do not evaluate to True an exception is raised.
+If either the Refined Postcondition or the postcondition do not evaluate to True an exception is raised.

-.. todo:: Class wide pre and post conditions.

-.. todo:: package dependencies: circularities, private/public child
-     packages and their relationship with their parent especially in regard to data abstraction.

-.. todo:: Restrictions related to package interactions.

-.. todo:: refined contract_cases
+.. todo:: refined contract_cases.
+Target: D2.

 Private Types and Private Extensions